Three Views of Time Evolution

 Compare with the rule we found for functions:

-for which a formal solution
+for which an exponential solution

 We will proceed another way.
 If we write an integral which measures the spatial average of a function